RDCoder8/joke-fantasy/README.md

 Future Plans

-Add music
+Add music (Completed)
 Randomize if the Chocobo laughs
-Add allow user to keep a record of the number times the chocobo has laughed Add animations for the background and the images used Bonus image carousel
+Add allow user to keep a record of the number times the chocobo has laughed (Completed) Add animations for the background and the images used Bonus image carousel